 - July (yellows and pinks) – can you get a sense of what colors I like?
 A mix of pinks, purples and yellows are my favorite colors.
 For the late summer I have multiple colors of daylillies, and a Banana Cream shasta daisy, which is supposed to get a yellow flower.

-- August (maroon) – And then towards the end of the summer and into September is red flowering plants, including Jose Aubergine sedum and a deep pink hydrangea.
+- August (maroon) – And then towards the end of the summer and into September is red flowering plants, including Jose Aubergine sedum, a few other types of succulents, and a deep pink hydrangea.

 2. Include plants for winter interest

 It’s a good idea to add an evergreen shrub in your garden design to give some interest in the winter.
 I love the variegated leaf of euonymus, so that’s what I chose in my garden.
 I also planted some ornamental grasses, including red switch grass and blue dune lyme grass.
 If you wait until the spring to prune the grasses, it gives some nice interest in the winter with the tall grass plumes.